Lipid Slang Meaning: Why Gen Z Calls You Biologically Irresistible

 Here’s the backstory: In science, lipids are fats, oils, and waxes that keep your cells functioning.
 Not exactly romantic, right?
 But Gen Z’s genius lies in flipping boring terms into inside jokes.

-A linguist, Dr. Taylor Jones, who studies youth slang, “Gen Z repurposes academic jargon to create exclusivity, it’s linguistic rebellion meets humor.”
+A linguist, Dr. Taylor Jones, who studies youth slang says, “Gen Z repurposes academic jargon to create exclusivity, it’s linguistic rebellion meets humor.

 How to Use Lipid Slang the Right Way

-Wanna slip “lipid” into your chats?
+If you want to slip the slang lipid into your chats?
 The key is confidence and a dash of humor.
 Here’s your cheat sheet:

 1. Casual Compliment: